 Earthquakes are recorded by a seismographic network.
 Each seismic station in the network measures the movement of the ground at the site.
 The slip of one block of rock over another in an earthquake releases energy that makes the ground vibrate.
 That vibration pushes the adjoining piece of ground and causes it to vibrate, and thus the energy travels out from the earthquake in a wave.

-Intensity is a measure of the shaking and damage caused by the earthquake, and this value changes from location to location.
+- Intensity is a measure of the shaking and damage caused by the earthquake; this value changes from location to location.

 What was the duration of the earthquake?
 Why don't you report the duration of each earthquake?
 How does the duration affect the magnitude?

 What does it mean that the earthquake occurred at a depth of 0 km?
 How can an earthquake have a negative depth; that would mean it’s in the air.
 What is the geoid, and what does it have to do with earthquake depth?